Milltech Marine logo Home | My Account | Contact Us | Shopping Cart Shopping Cart - 0 item(s)

 Q: When using a Class B AIS transponder, can I turn transmission of my vessel information on and off?

-A: Yes, both the Comar CSB 200 and the ACR Nauticast-B allow the installation of a manual switch for turning transmission on and off.
+Yes, all our transponders allow the installation of a manual switch for turning transmission on and off.

 Q: Even though my Class B AIS is transmitting, why do some vessels with AIS not see my vessel name?